jonaskahn/nomad-consul-vaul-in-production/secure-nomad-consul.md

    00000000-0000-0000-0000-000000000001 - global-management
 ```

-> Take note for SecretID, we will use that key for later steps
+> Take note of SecretID, we will use that key for later steps

 2. Export SecretID key to bash env (run on all cluster nodes)
-> You actually don't need to run the script below on all cluster node, but to make administration easier, I recommend do it on all cluster nodes
+> You actually don't need to run the script below on all cluster nodes, but to make administration easier, I recommend doing it on all cluster nodes

 ```shell
 echo 'export CONSUL_HTTP_TOKEN="0915a8fc-293e-e6cc-4e38-5dcd41f98bc1"